A geometric intervention of light and form that distorts and explores the historically rich Beaux-Art façade of the Grand Palais in Paris.

 Renowned as a seminal historical building in the French capital, the light projection temporally transforms the architecture and endows it with a presence that speaks of futurity.

-The artwork’s accompanying musical score was created specifically for the installation by Harris’ collaborators, Kristian Gilroy and Dougal Drummond of North v South.
+The artwork’s accompanying musical score was created specifically for the installation by Harris’ collaborators, Kristian Gilroy and Dougal Drummond.
 Several major musical movements occur over the 20-minute cycle, with the instrumental score directly driving the computer code responsible for bringing the series of geometric studies to life.

 Designed at Harris’ London-based Cinimod Studio, the projected patterns create a playful, yet dynamic, tension to the underlying architecture and historical gravitas of the surrounding area.